-You've decided to have a baby!
-Now you're probably wondering: how long will it take to get pregnant, when should we have sex, and how often?
-Find out here.
+When it comes to getting pregnant, couples may have lots of questions, including: How long will it take to get pregnant, when should we have sex, and how often should we have sex?

 It's a common question: what are the odds that I'll get pregnant this month?
 For most couples trying to conceive, the odds that a woman will become pregnant in any particular month are about 15% to 25%.